-Reusable vapes are already widely available on the market and are a less wasteful alternative to single-use products.
-By moving away from single-use vapes and filters on cigarettes/cigars, the smoking industry will be driven to transition their products to be more environmentally sustainable, while also ending the myth that filters are health-protective.
+Reusable vapes are already widely available on the market and are a less wasteful alternative to disposable products.
+By moving away from all-in-one disposable vapes and single-use filters on cigarettes/cigars, the smoking industry will be driven to transition their products to be more environmentally sustainable, while also ending the myth that filters are health-protective.

-AB 1690 will transition the sale of single-use cigarette and cigar vapes to rechargeable and reusable smoking products.
+AB 1690 will transition the sale of single-use cigarette and cigar, and all-in-one disposable vapes to rechargeable and reusable smoking products.
 These products harm public health and produce litter that has lingering adverse effects on our ecosystems.
 Cigarette and vape litter also pass unnecessary cleanup costs onto our state and local governments.
 Under the provisions of the bill, violations of the sales ban can result in civil penalties of \$500 per violation and are only enforced by local prosecutorial authorities.